Skip to content

 • rollback by switching slot back to memory-core if needed

-Expected value: - reduced blast radius - no data-plane blind spots during migration
+Expected value: - reduced migration risk - no loss of visibility during migration

 Add-on value users can expect from openclaw-mem

-• A practical memory ledger (what happened, when, by which tool) you can inspect anytime.
+• A practical memory ledger you can inspect anytime.

 • Local-first recall paths that keep routine retrievals fast and inexpensive.